iPlumb3r/KeQuarks/Concepts_x_Paradigms.md

 2 importants axis allows to make disctions betweens paradigms :
 * How this paradigm deal with Tiples : Oriented (2-Ary) OR Non Oriented (2-Ary & N-Ary) Tuples ?
-* How this paradimg deal with "Property" : As Pointer, As Type or As Tuple ?
+* How this paradimg deal with "Property" : As 2nd Concept, As Type or As Tuple ?

+__Note__ : Oriented Tuple make sens only in the case of 2-Ary Tuples, Non Oriented Tuples make sense both for 2-Ary Tuples & N-Ary-Tuples
+__Note__ : "Property As 2nd Concept" mean that Property are considered as a new concept.
+"Property As Type" or "Property As Tuple" mean than Property are treated by using already existing concepts.

-And those 2 disctinction are able to combinate togheter :
+And those 2 disctinctions are able to combinate togheter :

 Paradigms classification according how they handle Concepts -